 While the way we care for our animals exceeds standards set for organic certification, we are not certified.
 We use mineral supplements and apple cider vinegar that are certified organic.
 The grain we feed our poultry and hogs is non-GMO, but is not certified organic.

 What breeds of animals are raised on the farm and why were they chosen?

 Our focus is on raising happy animals that produce the most amount of meat (or eggs) on the least amount of grain possible.
 Our hogs are heritage breeds, mostly Tamworths, known for their foraging ability.
 Our hens are Golden Comets, a small hybrid breed that forage well in our pasture based model while producing the greatest number of eggs on the least amount of grain possible.
 Our meat chickens are Cornish Cross, a conventional cross that we care for in a way that allows them to grow slowly on pasture while producing a plump chicken with little grain.

 How are the animals killed?

 As this is an important issue for us, you can find detailed information here.

-Nutrionally, how is pasture-raised meat better than coventionally raised meat?
+Nutritionally, how is pasture-raised meat better than conventionally raised meat?

 Pasture-raised meat and eggs are healthful!
-For a basic primer visit here, or to a more lengthy answer visit here.
+For a basic primer visit here, or for a more lengthy answer visit here.

 How many acres is Schacht Farm?